Logistic Regression Model for Differentially-Private Matrix Masked Data: Real data analysis

-The results of the multiple logistic regression of hypertension status on the three variables (gender, race, and age) on the raw data and on \emph{one} pseudo-dataset corresponding to each level of $\sigma$ are summarized in Table~\ref{tab:multi.logreg.aou}.
+The results of the multiple logistic regression of hypertension status on the three variables (gender, race, and age) on the raw data and on \emph{one} pseudo-dataset corresponding to each noise level are summarized in Table~\ref{tab:multi.logreg.aou}.
 In the raw data, the LS and MLE estimates are closely aligned, with largely overlapping confidence intervals, demonstrating consistency between the two methods.
 Particularly, all three variables -- gender, race, and age -- are statistically significantly associated with hypertension prevalence in this raw data.
 Specifically, both LS and MLE estimates for gender yield $\hat \beta_{gender}^{\text{raw}} \approx -0.18$, indicating that the log-odds of hypertension are lower for females by $0.18$.
 Similarly, for race and age, the log-odds of hypertension are higher by approximately $0.77$ for African Americans and increase by about $0.06$ per year of age (calculated as $4/70$ based on the age scaling).
 Although gender and race are binary variables and do not strictly follow the conditional mixture model~\eqref{conditionmixturemodel}-\eqref{eq:logisticZ}, their MLE and LS estimators show strong agreement in this raw dataset.

 On the pseudo-datasets, the corrected LS (cLS) estimates align closely with the estimates from the raw data, as shown by the overlapping confidence intervals.
 However, the confidence intervals on the pseudo-datasets are substantially wider, reflecting the increased uncertainty in the cLS estimates caused by the noise added for privacy protection.
-This uncertainty increases with the magnitude of the added noise, $\sigma$, which can obscure statistical significance.
-For example, when $\sigma=1$, the gender effect is no longer statistically significant, though race and age effects remain significant.
-When $\sigma=2$, race effect also becomes insignificant, with only the effect of age retains statistical significance.
-When $\sigma=3$, none of the three covariate effects is significant.
+This uncertainty grows as the privacy requirement becomes stricter (i.e., smaller $\varepsilon$), since larger noise can obscure statistical significance.
+For instance, while all three covariates are statistically significant at $\varepsilon = 5$, the gender effect becomes insignificant at $\varepsilon = 1$.
+At $\varepsilon = 0.5$, both gender and race effects lose significance, with only the age effect remaining statistically significant.

 To demonstrate the stability of the results, we further generated $100$ pseudo-datasets for each level of noise variance $\sigma$.
 Since the raw data has a relatively large sample size, we treated the LS point estimates $\hat{\bbeta}_{1}^{\text{raw}}$ and the confidence intervals on the raw data as the ``true'' values and confidence intervals.
 On each pseudo-dataset, we computed our cLS estimates and the corresponding confidence interval.
 We then calculated biases, standard errors, coverage probability and the proportion of confidence intervals that do not contain zero and imply significant effects across 100 samples.
 The results are reported in Table~\ref{tab:multi.logreg.aou.100}.